RemcoSlijkhuis/EHExtractor/README.md

 - Select the binary you wish to analyze.
 Ghidra will now open completely
 - If the binary has not been analyzed before (or previous results were not saved):
 	- Select Analysis/Auto Analyze from the menu.
-	- Run the standard set of analyzers on it first.
+	- Run the standard set of analyzers on it.
+	- Optionally (but recommended), follow this up with a single or one-shot run of the "Shared Return Calls" analyzer.
+This analyzer is part of the standard set of analyzers but was found to miss some crucial aspects of the binary when run together with the other analyzers<sup>3</sup>.
-- Go to the Script Manager (Window/Script Manager) and open the folder "**TODO: choose the folder for the script!**".
+- Go to the Script Manager (Window/Script Manager) and open the folder "C++".
-- Run EHExtractor by double-clicking on it or selecting it and clicking the green play button.
+- Run "EHExtractorScript.java" by double-clicking on it or selecting it and clicking the green play button.
 The analyzer output will be written to the log file and to the Ghidra console.

 <sup>2</sup><span style="font-size:0.75em;"> Once Ghidra has started, the minimum log level and output file location can be changed in Eclipse without having to restart Ghidra; the changed settings will be used the next time the script is run.</span>
+<sup>3</sup><span style="font-size:0.75em;"> Unlike the analyzer version of EHExtractor, the script version will execute the "Shared Return Calls" functionality.</span>

 ## Options